YonatanKof/wwape-next/content/post/target-audience.md

 ## Things to Keep in Mind

+### Number of groups
+Three groups in the magic number 👌

+Dividing into **more than three** groups can lead to distraction and dispersal:

+- ***Distraction***: Addressing too wide an audience can spread your efforts too thin and lead to inefficiency.
+- ***Dispersal***: Spreading your marketing message too wide makes it loose and unfocused, leading to a lack of trust from prospects.

+Dividing into **less than two** groups can limit diversity and adaptability:

+- ***Diversity***: Overspecialization can breed weakness.
+It’s best to see your product or service from multiple perspectives.
+- ***Adaptability***: Your product or service will likely be used in unexpected ways.
+Embracing this reality makes you more resilient.

 ### Different Audiences <br > in the same organization

 Even within the same company, different groups might have different Target Audience depending different to their objectives.
 It could be counter intuitive for the Target Audience can differ by need or group in the organization.